preaction/Statocles/site/docs/config/index.markdown

 To configure a Git deploy, we need our website to be inside a Git repository.
 To do that, we just need to run `git init` in our website's root directory, then we can add all our content with `git add`, and commit it to the repository with `git commit`.
-See [this Git tutorial from XXX]() for more information on using Git.
+See [the official Git documentation](https://git-scm.com/doc) for more information on using Git.

 Once our site is in a Git repository, we can configure our deployment.
 To configure a Git deploy, we need to know what branch to deploy to, and